edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 ---
 layout: post
-title: Web scraping: a tutorial using rvest on fivebooks.com
+title: A web scraping tutorial using rvest on fivebooks.com
 excerpt_separator: <!--more-->
 ---